 Hattie McDaniel, for her part, is hilarious as the maid who ruins a most special dinner.

 Quality Street (1937) has been panned in some quarters, but I find this comedy of manners thoroughly enjoyable.
-Hepburn is a delight, and so is an extensive supporting cast that includes Fay Bainter, Eric Blore, and Cora Witherspoon.
+Hepburn is great, and so is an extensive supporting cast that includes Fay Bainter, Eric Blore, and Cora Witherspoon.

 Besides Irene Dunne, also shortlisted for the Oscars were Best Supporting Actress nominees Barbara Bel Geddes (later of Dallas fame) and Ellen Corby (later of The Waltons fame), and Best Supporting Actor nominee Oskar Homolka.
 Bel Geddes and Corby lost to Claire Trevor in Key Largo; Dunne lost to Jane Wyman in Johnny Belinda; Homolka to Walter Huston in The Treasure of the Sierra Madre.
 Despite widespread praise, neither I Remember Mama nor Stevens were nominated.